KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 -  Print screenshots to a black and white printer and confirm that all information is visible.
--  Test applications using only black and white, high-contrast settings and confirm that all information is conveyed correctly.
+-  Test applications using only black and white high-contrast settings and confirm that all information is conveyed correctly.
 -  Test that the application provides at least three combinations of color schemes and that high-contrast schemes are available (e.g. white on black or